wntrblm/nox/CONTRIBUTING.md

 ## Getting a sticker

 If you've contributed to Nox, you can get a cute little Nox sticker.
 Reach out to Thea at me@thea.codes to request one.

+## Getting paid

+Contributions to Nox can be expensed through [our Open Collective](https://opencollective.com/python-nox).
+The maintainers will let you know when and for how much you can expense contributions, but always feel free to ask.